-Irving, Texas is a highly populated city with a population of 232,013 people.
-Irving has a population density of 3,460 people per square mile.
-This would be considered well above the national population density level.
+Irving is a large city located in the state of Texas.
+The city has a population of 232,013 inhabitants.
+With a population density of 3,460 people per square mile, Irving is well above the nation's average density level.
 More than a quarter of the residents of Irving identify themselves as Hispanic or Latino, and 37% of the population speak Spanish as their primary or secondary language.
-If you are a young adult or student, you might be pleased to know that the average age of all Irving residents is 32.
+The median age of all Irving residents is 32, which is well below the national average.
+This is a good indication that this city could be ideal for a younger demographic.
 70% of the people in Irving (over the age of 15) are married and 47% have kids under the age of eighteen.
 Knowing that, it’s safe to say that this area could be a great place for other families to lay down roots.